 Whiteness Ry is the other common parameter used as a measure of whiteness.
 You will often find this parameter on talc and calcium carbonate data sheets.
 However it gives a different (usually higher) result to the R457 measurement.

 Some mineral suppliers however, just report the Y-value as a whiteness measurement.

 So read the data sheet carefully.
 If you need a different parameter to make a particular comparison, ask the supplier for it – he has probably measured it but has just not reported it on his data sheet.

-If you are given the L*, a* and b* values (sometimes called Lab colour) these can tell you a bit more about the colour of that mineral than just whiteness.
+If you are given the L*, a* and b* values (sometimes called CIELAB colour space) these can tell you a bit more about the colour of that mineral than just whiteness.

 The b-value gives a reading between -1 and +1 on the b-axis or the yellow/blue scale.
 The a-value is similarly a measure of greenness or redness as shown on this schematic:

-Look out for a high b-value, for example – it means the mineral is yellowish.
+Look out for a high b-value.
+This means the mineral is yellowish.
 Similarly, a positive a-value indicates reddishness.

 Hope this helps you.
 If you are in the Northern hemisphere, you are probably looking a bit blue-ish yourself.